Uncontested Divorce

 An uncontested divorce is a smoother, faster process because both spouses agree on the major issues.
 Here’s how it generally works in Denton:

-- Step 2: Filing the Petition – One spouse files a petition for divorce, submitting it to the Denton court.
+• Step 2: Filing the Petition – One spouse files a divorce petition, submitting it to the Denton court.

 How long does it take?